 - All CSU's require a common pattern of 39 units.
 Harbor College will certify your completion.
 CSU will honor this certification; that is, they will not require additional courses in lower division General Education after transferring.
 Completion of general education requirements is not necessarily a requirement for university admission; students can often finish general education requirements at the university level after transfer.
 If possible, however, completing all general education courses at Harbor is strongly advised. - All CSU's and UC's participate in the IGETC (Intersegmental General Education Transfer Curriculum).
-This plan allows a student to take a core group of general education transfer courses which, in complementation with completion of courses required in preparation for a major, will allow transfer to any CSU or UC campus.
+This plan allows a student to take a core group of general education transfer courses which, in complemental education transfer courses which is considered to the course of the cours with completion of courses required in preparation for a major, will allow transfer to any CSU or UC campus.
 If you choose this option, you must complete the general education coursework, and be fully certified by Harbor College, before transferring.
 Partial certification is allowed only with prior approval and for a specific hardship that occurred in the final term before transfer.